chriskjou/opennmt-inspection/README.md

   Usage: python create_sentence_representation.py -sentences.txt -EXAMPLE.vocab.pt -EXAMPLE.pred.pt
 ```

 File names are saved as <b>"model type" + "which layer" + "method"<b> in the folder <b>embeddings/<b>.
-Each MAT file has the same number of structs in your sentence data, labelled as <i>"sentenceX"<i> corresponding to (1) the boolean of if the all the words in the sentence are in our representation + (2) the embedding of the Xth sentence based on order of the sentences in the txt file.
+Each MAT file has the same number of structs in your sentence data, labelled as <i>"sentenceX"</i> corresponding to (1) the boolean of if the all the words in the sentence are in our representation + (2) the embedding of the Xth sentence based on order of the sentences in the txt file.
 The boolean is 1 if we are not missing any words, and 0 if otherwise.
 An example representation in the MAT file is `sentence1: [ 1, .123, .123, .123 ...]` with length 501.

 # OpenNMT-py with inspection